NateKibanoff/CS130-Final-Project/README.md

 ## Special cases handled (to be added)

-## How to recompile and run programs from source codes (to be updated)
+## How to recompile and run programs from source codes
 *Lexical analyzer program*
 1. Run the command ```flex Analyzer.l``` to produce a C program named ```lex.yy.c``` using the command prompt
 2. Compile the final Analyzer program by running the command ```gcc Analyzer.c lex.yy.c -o Analyzer```.
 This should produce an executable named ```Analyzer.exe```